 Everyone’s honeymoon period is different, and there isn’t a set time frame for when it begins and ends.
 Most people notice its effects shortly after being diagnosed.
 The phase can last weeks, months, or even years.

 The honeymoon period only happens after you first receive a diagnosis of type 1 diabetes.
 Your insulin needs may change throughout your life, but you won’t have another honeymoon period.

 This is because with type 1 diabetes, your immune system destroys insulin-producing cells in your pancreas.
 During the honeymoon phase, the remaining cells keep producing insulin.
 Once those cells die, your pancreas can’t start making enough insulin again.

 During the honeymoon period, you may achieve normal or near-normal blood sugar levels by taking only minimal amounts of insulin.
 You may even have low sugar levels because you’re still making some insulin and using insulin as well.

-The target blood sugar ranges for adults with diabetes are:
+The target blood sugar ranges for many adults with diabetes are: